tbrowder/Spreadsheets/README.md

             [ undef, 1 ],
             [ undef, undef, undef, undef, undef, "Nugget" ], ],
+          # The following 'attr' array is expanded during default reads by the Raku
+          # Spreadsheet module.
+See an example in the next code section.
           attr    => [],
           merged  => [],
           active  => 1,